 4. existing arrangement to accept the third party's promise as a means of payment.
 In a contract between a trader and a consumer, the consumer is not liable, in respect of the use of a given means of payment, for fees that exceed the cost borne by the trader for the use of such means promise to pay from a third party with whom the party entitled to receive payment has a pre-existing arrangement to accept the third party's promise as a means of payment.
 4. In a contract between a trader and a consumer, the consumer is not liable, in respect of the use of a given means of payment, for fees that exceed the cost borne by the trader for the use of such means.
 Article 112 Costs of performance The costs of performing an obligation are borne by the party required to perform.
 Even though this rule states something that is self-evident for most obligations it is a necessary rule for obligations such as the obligation to return after termination.
-Section 2 Modified Performance Article 126 Time of payment Article 113 Early performance 1.
+SECTION 2 MODIFIED PERFORMANCE Article 126 Time of payment Article 113 Early performance 1.
 The seller may reject an offer to pay before payment is due if it has a legitimate interest in so doing.
-A party may reject a tender of performance made by the other party before performance is due if it has a legitimate interest in so doing It may be helpful to make it clear that Article 130 Early delivery and delivery of wrong quantity A party's acceptance of early performance does not affect the time fixed for the performance by the other party of any the recipient has to perform earlier.
+A party may reject a tender of performance made by the other party before performance is due if it has a legitimate interest in so doing.
+It may be helpful to make it clear that Article 130 Early delivery and delivery of wrong quantity A party's acceptance of early performance does not affect the time fixed for the performance by the other party of any even where one party accepts early performance this does not entail that the recipient has to perform earlier.